-Through our expertise, evaluations, and personal experiences, we gain a general sense of recruitment and who would be a good candidate for certain roles.
+Through our expertise, evaluations, and personal experiences, we gain a general sense of IT staff augmentation and who would be a good candidate for certain roles.
 But there are times when we have to admit that we were wrong.
 Still, this could all be interference, and you might see inexperience as incompetence in some cases.

 What an executive coach could do is come in and evaluate the leaders in your organisation.
 They will then be able to validate your choices or concerns.
 They could also work personally with some of your executives to help them develop the skills and aptitudes needed to fill their role better.
 Or they might make recommendations as to where they would be more suited.